britnia/connect_four/README.md

 * model test
 * move game controller helper methods to a concern

-## Petty things because I'm a perfectionist
-* pretty up the buttons
-* fix alignment on index page (the list is centered on itself but not on the header/button)
-* make the font bigger and the board smaller

 ## Give computer more brains
 * Have computer try to block/win instead of just picking a random column